What is Local Search Engine Ranking?

 - The content on your website

 To enhance your relevance, and consequently your local rankings, identify the keywords used by search engine users who want the services you provide.
-Then, curate the description of your business on your Google My Business (GMB) page and tailor content that has accurate target keywords and offers relevant information to the user on your website.
+Then, curate the description of your business on your Google My Business (GMB) profile and tailor content that has accurate target keywords and offers relevant information to the user on your website.

 (Secret Sauce Tip: Ensure that you have a website where you implement content on the service you provide and the location where you provide the service.
 You need to have your services and locations in a web page title, description, and in the content that you use.)

 Businesses should ensure that they manage their reputation both online and offline.
-Every business owner claims they provide amazing services (which is not that unique) but most businesses fail to request good reviews from their customers (this is the secret sauce that can help you beat your competitors).
+Every business owner claims they provide amazing services (which is not that unique) but most companies fail to request good reviews from their customers (this is the secret sauce that can help you beat your competitors).

 Reviews are the online version of word of mouth.
 If a company has several glowing reviews from customers, search engines will show it more often as it has already been approved by others as a reputable and relevant solution provider to their problem.

 It is also very important that businesses respond to negative reviews appropriately to ensure that they do not reflect badly on the business and lower the business rankings on local search engine search results.
+People will notice if you have a list of unanswered negative reviews, so do your best to address every digital request for help.

 When seeking to improve the local search engine rankings of your business, remember to build and manage online relevance and reputation and to ensure that your business and service locations are prominently displayed in your Google My Business (GMB) listing and all other online business directories that you use.